jcollard/ChessAppDevlog/README.md

 }
 ```

-I then manually played through a very long and very bad chess game in which I
+I then manually played through a very long, very boring, and very bad chess game
-moved every piece at least once, tested bad inputs, and tried to find edge cases
+in which I moved every piece at least once, tested bad inputs, and tried to find
-that were not implemented.
-This is an incredibly boring portion of the live
+edge cases that were not implemented.
+This is an incredibly boring portion of
-stream that no one should ever endure.
+the live stream that no one should ever endure.

 ## Replaying the Game